 |Delivery Mode||On campus||On campus|

-As a graduate of the Bachelor of Arts with a major in Chinese or Japanese, you will be prepared for work in a range of professions where language skills are required.
+As a graduate of the Bachelor of Arts with a major in Languages, you will be prepared for work in a range of professions where language skills are required.
 You may work in government or non-government organisations and community-based industries, environmental education, information technology and the media, entertainment, leisure and tourism industries, or social policy development.

 Possible job titles include arts administrator, writer/author, foreign language journalist, politician, diplomat, cultural and public policy analyst/advisor, researcher, historian and primary/secondary teacher (with further study).